 Why didn't my daughter get her grades in the mail?

 Grades are not mailed.
-Grades are available on ISIS the Tuesday evening after commencement by viewing the unofficial transcript.
+Grades are available on ONE.UF the Tuesday evening after commencement by viewing the unofficial transcript.
 By the Wednesday after commencement students can request official transcripts with final grades and any accompanying remarks such as degrees awarded.
 A financial hold can prevent viewing of grades and requests for transcripts.

 Why did my son get an NG, an I or an N* grade in a course?

 The course instructor assigns incomplete (I) grades.
 A grade of N* or NG indicates that the instructor has not submitted a grade.
 In both cases, your son should contact the instructor or the department offering the course to find out how to correct the grade.
 Incomplete grade policies.